Do Go On - 125 - The Legend of Bigfoot

 I hate Sunshine West.

-You're back in the zone.
+But North, you're back in the zone.

-Mm-hmm and sunshine.
 What a name for a town.
-Yeah, love it from sunshine north

-Sam a bella the crab diver
+Sam Abella, the crab diver.

-Ooh just a normal sort of job.
-Oh yeah.
+Ooh, just a normal sort of job.

 Or he's a crab.